Skip to main content

 Use defined stages and require a next action for every open deal.

-Stale-deal rule: if a deal has no dated next action or no response inside Add current follow-up window after verification, move it to Stale and force a decision.
+Stale-deal rule: verify the current follow-up window from source records, then move any deal with no dated next action or no response inside that window to Stale and force a decision.

 Keep follow-up intentional.
 After Proposal Sent, run a short sequence to confirm receipt, surface objections, and clarify decision timing.
 For relationship maintenance, use clear triggers like project completion, a meaningful client milestone, a referral thank-you, or a genuinely relevant new offer.
 If you want a deeper dive, read Value-Based Pricing: A Freelancer's Guide.